 Battery power toothbrushes are less expensive than rechargeable ones.
 But, rechargeable varieties have more facilities.

-The brushes of the electric toothbrushes are of different types.
+The brushes of electric toothbrushes are of different types.
 You can pick which is suitable for you, You have to replace the brush head after 3-4 months.

 On the other hand, manual toothbrushes don’t have this kind of technology.
 However, they are of different varieties as well.